gorkemsolun/bilkent-exchange-network/README.md

 npm install
 ```

-> After completing this step, you will have successfully configured the dependencies, paving the way for the next phase: running the project.
-Please be aware that you will need to open two separate terminals. <br>
+> After completing this step, you will have successfully configured the dependencies, paving the way for the next phase: running the project. <br>

+> Please be aware that you will need to open two separate terminals. <br>

 > ❗❗❗ Both of the terminals must have been opened on the same root.
 Both of them should end with `...\bilkent-exchange-network`.
-Or if you have cloned the directory with a different name, then that name should be present.
-8. From one of the terminals type:
+Or if you have cloned the directory with a different name, then that name should be present, then that name should be present `...\[the-custom-name-you-used]`. <br>

+6. From one of the terminals type: <br>

 ```
 cd frontend
 npm run dev
 ```

-9. And from the other terminal type:
+7. And from the other terminal type:

 ```
 cd backend
 npm run dev
 ```

-10. Open up your desired browser and type `http://localhost:5000` to address bar. <br>
+8. Open up your desired browser and type `http://localhost:5000` to address bar. <br>
-11. Either log in to the system with credentials provided in the directory, or create yourself an account. <br>
+9. Either log in to the system with credentials provided in the directory, or create yourself an account. <br>
-12. Enjoy and BEN-d the rules of social network. <br>
+10. Enjoy and BEN-d the rules of social network. <br>